Jolmberg/fn22snesticle/README.md

 ### Choosing a game

 The ROM selection screen should be fairly self-explanatory.
-Choose a ROM by moving the arrow up and down, then press A or Start to run it.
-You can return to the ROM selection screen by resetting your Gamecube.
+Choose a ROM by moving the arrow up and down, then press Start to run it.
+If you have a long list, you can press right or left to move to the next or previous page respectively.
+Press Z to go to the Preferences menu.
+Currently the only settings available are the button mapping settings for the four controllers.
+Use the A button to switch between the three possible values for each controller.
+Press Z again to go back to the ROM menu.
+When you are in a game, you can return to the ROM selection menu at any time by resetting your Gamecube, but do note that you will lose all progress in the game you were playing (and the controller settings will be reset).

 ### Controller emulation

-Only controller 1 is supported for now.
+Up to four controllers are supported.

 SNESticle within Fight Night maps the Gamecube buttons to SNES buttons in a very literal way, ie A on the Gamecube controller becomes A on the SNES controller.
-This works for Super Punch-Out but is useless for most games, so unless the `--literal-buttons` flag is given, the script patches the code to map buttons based on physical locations instead:
+This works for Super Punch-Out but is useless for most games, so by default the script patches the code to map buttons based on physical locations instead:

 | GC button | SNES button |
 |-----------|-------------|